Homepage

 REBOUND -Rethinking borders in and by the European Union

-REBOUND aims at bridging often separate worlds, such as the academia and the wider society as well as different layers of political actions, and levels of education.
-It would be simplistic to consider EU’s bordering processes as only a subject of scholarly interest.
-Their impact is real and everywhere, and few people (in and out of the EU) are completely unaware of how their lives have changed because of EU’s bordering practices over time.
-For example, Schengen has shaped, and shapes lives in multiple ways, characterising single and collective stories and experiences, starting with mobility, consumption choices to belonging perceptions.
-Hence, a change in borders is unmistakably a matter of common concern whose criticality is to be strengthened.
-The unprecedented recent recurrence to controls at internal borders in the mobility and health sectors have exerted a huge impact beyond academic speculation that the regular citizen wants to understand and possibly have a say on.
-The effort in REBOUND is precisely that to make sure that different audiences bring a specific nuance and perspective, bridging worlds that remain far too often separate and unconnected.
+REBOUND aims at bridging often separate worlds, such as academia and the wider society, as well as different layers of political actions, and levels of education.
+It would be simplistic to consider the EU’s bordering processes as a subject of exclusive scholarly interest.
+Their impact is real and everywhere, and people (in and out of the EU) are aware of how the EU’s bordering practices have changed their lives over time.
+Among others, Schengen has shaped, and shapes lives in multiple ways, characterising single and collective stories and experiences, starting with mobility, consumption choices and belonging perceptions.
+Hence, a change in borders is unmistakably a matter of common concern whose criticality is to be fully explored.
+The recent recurrence to controls at internal borders in the mobility and health sectors has exerted a huge impact beyond academic speculation that the regular citizen needs to understand.
+The effort of REBOUND is precisely to make sure that different audiences bring a specific nuance and perspective, bridging worlds that remain far too often separate and unconnected.

 This project has been funded with support from the European Commission.
 This website reflects the views only of the author, and the Commission cannot be held responsible for any use which may be made of the information contained therein.